Santa Visits Our Classroom

 Show an interest in, and ask questions about, the things your child says, draws, and may try to write.

-Ask your child to tell you simple stories as you write them down
+tell you simple stories as you write them down

 Copy the story as your child tells it, without making changes.
 Ask her to clarify anything you don't understand.

-Encourage your child to write her name
+child to write her name

 Practice writing her name with her, and point out the letters in her name when you see them in other places (on signs, in stores, etc.).
 She may start by only writing the first few letters of her name, but soon the rest will follow.